marcoLanzo/Talk-Service/README.md

 sations.

 At the end of a conversation the clients will be available again until that do not disconnect from the server.

+# Implementation side:
+TCP was used as a transport protocol to ensure reliability and security in sending the data flow between clients and servers.